ml5js/ml5-next-gen/README.md

 Open `examples/NeuralNetwork/index.html` in the browser to see the build running an example from the ml5 website.

+## Code Formatting
+To keep the coding style consistent, we will be using the prettier formatter.

 ## Process
+This section explains how this repository was creates and is for reference purposes only.
+The steps outlines in this section do not need to be followed by contributors.

 I am building the library using Webpack, which was installed with:
 ```
 npm install --save-dev webpack webpack cli